vasbous/lab-postgres-sql-joins/README.md

 Upon completion of this exercise, you will be able to:

-- Define PRIMARY and FOREIGN keys in PostgreSQL tables.
+- Define PRIMARY and foreign keys in PostgreSQL tables.
 - Use different types of JOIN operations to retrieve data from multiple tables.

   <br>